 The modern improvements were passed through to the rest of the Martin catalog and by 1933, the larger-bodied Dreadnaught had become their top-seller and continued to be so through to the 1960s and beyond.
 The success of the Kingston Trio and the folk boom of the late 1950s, as well as the popularity of Bluegrass music, largely relegated the smaller models to the parlor.
 Beatle fans may be familiar with Paul Saltzman’s photos of John and Paul in India with a pair of D28 models.
 That’s the guitar Paul played on “Blackbird” and it was still his primary acoustic during the 1978 Back To the Egg sessions.

-I had developed a friendship with Dick Boak at Martin Guitars who was then head of artist relations at the company.
-In 2001, I ordered a custom shop Martin OM18 with a cutaway and an Adirondack spruce top, a wood characteristic of guitars built before 1940.
+I had developed a friendship with Dick Boak at Martin Guitars, the head of artist relations at the company.
+In 2001, with Dick's help, I ordered a custom shop Martin OM18 with a cutaway and an Adirondack spruce top, a wood characteristic of guitars built before 1940.

 How could I say no?

 In the course of ten years, they offered editions in mahogany, Brazilian rosewood, Indian rosewood, Madagascar rosewood, Big Leaf maple and koa.
 All have Adirondack (Red) Spruce tops and are built to the same basic specifications, so differences in weight and sound are characteristic of the woods used in that specific instrument.
 I’ve toured and recorded with these various incarnations and it is an honor to be associated with the company.